camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/25-general-migration-hints/20-migrate-db.html.md

   The scripts are stored inside the `camunda-sql-scripts-$NEW_PLATFOR_VERSION.jar`.
 Unzip the JAR-file and you are good to go.
 </div>

-Check [available SQL patch scripts](ref:/guides/migration-guide/#patch-level-upgrade-upgrade-your-database-available-sql-patch-scripts) for an overview of available sql patch scripts for your current version.
+Check [available SQL patch scripts](ref:/guides/migration-guide/#patch-level-upgrade-upgrade-your-database-available-sql-patch-scripts) for an overview of available SQL patch scripts for your current version.

 [here]: ref:/guides/migration-guide/#patch-level-upgrade-upgrade-your-database-available-sql-patch-scripts